 Explain the solutions to your target audience in this section.
 The level of detail is up to the product managers to decide.

 Every sub-system, new technology choice, and standard should have its sub-section.
 Also, share whatever other options you are considering.
 You can even create a new section for it under the name “Other options considered.”

 Give a recap of your proposed approach in this section.
 Provide an easy to read bullet points of all the systems that will get created or changed throughout the project cycle.

 Whenever there is a change in data storage, list them here, even if it is a minor change.
 You can also add UML diagrams or provide complete schemas in this section.

-Create a consensus within the team regarding what kind of data you will store in this section, how much, and how relational it should be.
+Create a consensus within the engineering team regarding what kind of data you will store in this section, how much, and how relational it should be.
 Work out on details later.

 Security and Privacy

 When working on a new product, it’s essential to think about customer data protection, personal information, encryption, and attack vectors.
 Product managers may share their thoughts about this in this section.

 Describe your testing strategy in this section.
 It should cover unit and integration tests, manual test plans, and automated test suites.